LilDre7/password-manager/README.md

 ⭐ If you find this project useful, please consider giving it a star on GitHub!

 **Note**: This is a demonstration project.
-For production use, ensure all security measures are properly implemented and audited.
+For production use, ensure all security measures are properly implemented and audited..